dakotamm/research_blog/_posts/2024-05-20-trends-annual-decadal.md

 <p style="text-align:center;"><img src="https://github.com/dakotamm/dakotamm.github.io/assets/55995675/f4ce0b42-3d9a-4a9f-8778-4c24e50c9d8b" width="600"/><br>Fig 3.
 Puget Sound (Ecology) signficant annual MK trends for CT.</p><br>

 <p style="text-align:center;"><img src="https://github.com/dakotamm/dakotamm.github.io/assets/55995675/453a0869-35f1-4706-a9f0-11c7b2d3efb" width="600"/><br>Fig 4.
 Puget Sound (Ecology) signficant annual MK trends for DO.</p><br>

+Short summary: DO is decreasing in South Sound but potentially INCREASING in Hood Canal.
+Temperature is largely ticking upwards.
+Salinity seems to have trends in surface values but I need to interpret these findings further, especially for direction and fit.

 Similarly, I haven't tried a frequency analysis.
 I'm open to suggestions on how to tackle that as I read.